William Leggett (writer): Life

 William Leggett's father was Major Abraham Leggett, who served in the Continental Army from 1776–1783.
 Modern-day Leggett Street in The Bronx is named after Abraham.
 William's mother, Catherine Wiley (1784–1839) of New Rochelle, was Major Leggett's second wife.
 The couple had 9 children, of which William was the 8th.

 Leggett attended Georgetown College in 1815–16.
 In 1819, after his father's business failed, he moved with his family to Edwardsville, Illinois.
 In late 1822, he returned to New York to take up a naval commission as a midshipman.
 He served in the United States Navy in the West Indies and Mediterranean.

 In January 1825, Leggett was imprisoned by his captain for dueling on duty.
 Several months later, a court martial convicted him of several offenses.
 His sentence of dismissal from the navy was reduced to time served, but he resigned his commission on April 17, 1826.

 After his resignation, Leggett returned to New York to become a theater critic at the New York Mirror and assistant editor of the short-lived Merchants' Telegraph.
 In November 1828, he founded the Critic, a literary journal that lasted only until June 1829.
 In the summer of 1829, however, William Cullen Bryant invited Leggett to write for the New York Evening Post.
 There, in addition to literary and drama reviews, he began to write political editorials.
 Leggett became an owner and editor at the Post in 1831, eventually working as sole editor of the newspaper while Bryant traveled in Europe in 1834–5.

 Leggett's political opinions proved highly controversial.
 He was a Jacksonian Democrat, but he often attacked fellow Andrew Jackson supporters for failing to carry their egalitarian principles far enough.
 He also became an outspoken opponent of slavery.
 Because the resulting struggles threatened both Leggett's health and the financial survival of the newspaper, Bryant returned from Europe, and Leggett left the Post.
 Leggett founded The Plaindealer in 1836 and the Examiner in 1837, but both publications lasted only a few months.
 Their failure left Leggett in poverty.

 Leggett had suffered poor health since contracting yellow fever in the navy.
 He died at his home in New Rochelle, New York on May 29, 1839, just before he was due to begin serving as the American minister to Guatemala under Martin Van Buren.
 He is interred at New Rochelle's Trinity Church.
 His monument there was carved by John Frazee.

+He was quoted as having said: